socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 tests (directed clustering coefficient).
 Promoting this script into the required gate / CI is still open, now unblocked.

-### Perf benchmark baselines predated the M1 DistanceEngine speedup — macos-arm64/macos-m5 ✅ Fixed, linux-x86_64 still open
+### Perf benchmark baselines predated the M1 DistanceEngine speedup — ✅ Fixed on all three sets

 All three committed baselines predated M1's DistanceEngine parallelization (`7900809e`/`11da8ef4`, 2026-05-26, the same day v3.6 shipped) by months: